 To summarise Steve in relation to teaching ability it would be none other than world class.
 From the way he explains the technical aspect and application of each movement, to the flow of the drill and the final execution of the exercise.
 Watching him move, demo and teach is a truly marvellous experience.

-Day one focussed on the correct application of warm up followed by the ‘dreaded fitness test’, single arm swing, clean, press, push press and cool down.
+Day one focused on the correct application of warm up followed by the ‘dreaded fitness test’, single arm swing, clean, press, push press and cool down.
 The fitness test happened first after a good warm up.
 The crew and I as already certified CKT’s were asked to help assess and I have to commend them for taking to this with their usual commitment and drive to ensure everyone succeeded taking on the role of coach and driving everyone through every rep.

 Well Done guys you make me very proud.
 Congratulations to every new CKT candidate on passing – Steve said that this is the first time where all candidates have passed first time in such a big group.
 We build them strong in Scotland!